-The Company's management of risk system considers all kinds of risks, including those related to tax matters, and is applicable to the Company and the companies of its Group.
+The Company's risk management system considers all kinds of risks, including those related to tax matters, and is applicable to the Company and the companies of its Group.

-Regarding the affiliated companies over which the Company holds no control, the Company shall promote principles, guidelines and risk limits coherent with those established in the control and management of risk policy; it shall also keep the appropriate information channels to guarantee the adequate knowledge of the risks.
+Regarding the affiliated companies over which the Company holds no control, the Company promotes principles, guidelines and risk limits coherent with those established in the control and management of risk policy and keeps the appropriate information channels to guarantee the adequate knowledge of the risks.